Understanding Our Specialty Communities

-Wellness Housing community is available for first-year students and fosters an environment for a healthy and balanced mind, body and spirit, to achieve personal and academic success.
+Wellness Community is available for first-year students and fosters an environment for a healthy and balanced mind, body and spirit, to achieve personal and academic success.

-As a wellness housing resident, you will be able to share with your floormates common interests such as:
+Wellness Community residents will be able to share with their floormates common interests such as:

 - Ongoing health and wellness education programs

-For more information about Wellness Housing click here!
+For more information about Wellness Community click here!

 Women’s Leadership Floor